 Once you have experimented with your new action, it’s time to see if it is going to work for your type of photography.
 There are three general types of actions that you can use: static, which simply saves the image, optical, which takes a snapshot, and motion, which makes the camera move around or even make images.
 It is easier to create a motion action than a static one because you can easily use a couple of steps to accomplish an optical action.

 In fact, one of the best things about using Photoshop actions is that they let you learn more about Photoshop.
-They can be used to make selections, aligning objects, adjusting their colors, and making corrections to images.
+They can be used to make selections, align objects, adjust their colors, and make corrections to images.
 This is great because you don’t always know exactly what you are looking for.
 With an Action, you can make lots of mistakes without losing important information.

 In a nutshell, you should think of Action as an addition to your Photoshop learning process.
-It is essential to find an application that will fit your workflow and style.
+Finding an application that will fit your workflow and style is essential.